 The Brother MFC-L3770CDW Laser is slightly better than the HP Color LaserJet Pro MFP M283fdw for most uses.
 The Brother prints faster, and its toner cartridges yield more prints.
 The Brother's drum is a separate unit, while the Canon has the drum built into the toner cartridges.
 While having the drum built-in makes maintenance easier on the Canon, it might not be the best option if you have a light print load, as you might end up paying more than a model with a separate drum like the Brother.

 The HP Color LaserJet Pro MFP M479fdw is better than the HP Color LaserJet Pro MFP M283fdw for most uses.
 The M479fdw takes less time to warm up and prints color documents faster, and it's cheaper to maintain because its toner cartridges yield more prints.
-Also, it can scan double-sided sheets in a single pass, while the M283fdw needs two passes.
+Also, it can scan double-sided sheets automatically in a single pass, while the M283fdw can only do it manually through software.

 The Canon Color imageCLASS MF753Cdw/MF751Cdw and the HP Color LaserJet Pro MFP M283fdw are nearly identical in features.
 The Canon's scanner has extendable lid hinges, making it easier to close the lid over thicker items like textbooks and magazines.
-It also produces higher-quality scans and can process double-sided sheets in a single pass, whereas the HP requires two passes.
+It also produces higher-quality scans and can process double-sided sheets automatically in a single pass, whereas the HP can only scan double-sided sheets through software.
 However, the HP scans much faster through its automatic feeder.
 The Canon yields more black and color prints, but its cartridges are more expensive, resulting in a slightly higher cost per print.

 The HP Color LaserJet Pro MFP M283fdw and the Brother MFC-L2750DW are both all-in-one laser printers.
 However, the HP can print in color, while the Brother can only print in black.
 If you only need to print black-and-white documents, the Brother is a better choice because it yields more pages per cartridge and prints significantly faster.
 As for the scanner, the HP scans faster, but it needs two passes to scan double-sided sheets, while the Brother can do it in a single pass.
 The Brother also produces higher-quality scans with more fine details and better color reproduction.